Abdollah Hedayat

 Abdollah Hedayat (1899–1968) was an army officer who served as the chief of general staff at the Imperial Iran Army.

 Early life and education

 Hedayat was born in 1899 and was the son of Gholam Reza Hedayat, also known as Mokhber Al Dawlah.
-He graduated from the Nizam School of Mushir Al Dawlah, and studied military science in France receiving a degree from the War University.
+He graduated from the Nizam School of Mushir Al Dawlah.
+He studied military science in France receiving a degree from the Ecole de Guerre and continued his education in Fontainebleau.